vin18/tweet_words/README.md

 * Create file app.properties with credentials before executing with  following keys.

 CONSUMER_KEY=

 CONSUMER_SECRET=

 ACCESS_TOKEN=

 ACCESS_TOKEN_SECRET=

 MONGO=mongodb://

 * You don't need to specify the database name in the MONGO url.
 The application uses the database name "test" for now.

 * Go to the classifier_train directory and create the classifier.gob file as per the instructions in the README file.
 Copy the classifier.gob to the executable directory

 * After you have app.properties and classifier.gob ready.
-You can execute the application by running.
+You can execute the application by doing a

-Copy /bower_components/ and main.go outside tweetwords folder and run
+** cd runner
-> go run main.go
+** go run main.go

+* Open a browser and point it to http://localhost:8080